-Even if you never heard of the Myer Briggs personality test before, it’s very likely that your career have been influenced by this test developed in the 1960’s by Isabel Myers (1897-1980) and her mother, Katharine Cook Briggs (1875-1968).
+Even if you never heard of the Myer Briggs personality test before, it’s very likely that your career has been influenced by this test developed in the 1960’s by Isabel Myers (1897-1980) and her mother, Katharine Cook Briggs (1875-1968).
 Their vision was to enable individuals to grow through an understanding and appreciation of individual differences in healthy personalities and to enhance harmony and productivity in diverse groups.

 Corporations and recruitment agencies spend millions of dollars each year giving workers and potential candidates for a job the Myer Briggs personality test (also referred to as the Myers-Briggs Type Indicator test (MBIT)) to steer training programs and career goals.
 The graphic below gives you a sense of how 16 bigger-than-life personalities would fit in the Myers-Briggs philosophy.